viktormiok/tigaRcycle/README.md

 **Note:** Docker Machine has Memory and CPU limits on Mac OS X. To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

-For building a Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaRcycle/blob/main/Dockerfile) (available in this repo) and run the following command to make it:
+To build a Docker image from the Dockerfile, download the [Dockerfile](https://github.com/viktormiok/tigaRcycle/blob/main/Dockerfile) (available in this repo) and run the following command to make it:
 ```
 docker build -t tigaRcycle.
 ```